nickydubs/nickydubs/README.md

 As the experiment continues of building a site for my exact purposes, <br>
-  it should be quite easily forkable for other independent artists/performers/retailers.<br> If you have ever done this before and had any successes/failures, please let me know!  <br>
+  it should be quite easily forkable for other independent artists/performers/retailers.<br> If you have ever done this before and had any successes/failures, I'm open to feedback.  <br>
   Thank you so much! ✨<br>✨✨<br>

 <b>Tasks:</b>⚡⚡⚡⚡⚡ ✨✨<br>